jamisultani/jamisultani/README.md

 # 👋 Hi, I'm Muhammad Jami Sultani!

-I'm a motivated DevOps Engineer in training focused on automation, cloud infrastructure, and CI/CD.
-I combine hands-on experience with continuous learning to build scalable, secure, and efficient solutions.
+I’m an enthusiastic DevOps engineer in training with hands-on experience in key tools like Linux, Git, Jenkins, Ansible, Docker, and AWS EC2.
+I thrive on automating infrastructure, building scalable CI/CD pipelines, and continuously learning to deliver efficient, reliable solutions.
+Passionate about turning complex challenges into seamless workflows.

 ---